 Equip - Supply your kitchen with enough flatware, glasses, plates, etc… for double the number of people the rental can sleep.
 Dining and living spaces must also accommodate all possible guests with enough comfortable seating.
 Replace old mattresses and pillows and make sure bed frames are solid.
 If you offer twin or double sized beds, it is highly recommended that they are 80 inches long.
 Note bed sizes below.
 If you have bunk-beds (usually 75"long) for example be sure to state that beds are for children.

 The best way to achieve this is to supply ample amounts of quality bedding and towels.
-And yes, do yourself and your future guests a favour and purchase (minimum 3 sets per bed) white hotel quality sheets and towels, they’re tried and true, and consistently available, making them easy to replace and simple to manage and maintain.
+And yes, do yourself and your future guests a favour and purchase (minimum 3 sets per bed) white "commercial" hotel sheets and towels, they’re tried and true, and consistently available, making them easy to replace and simple to manage and maintain.
 See sheets and towels HERE.

 Bed Sizes - Along with the dimensions shown above, standard mattress depths range between 12 to 14 inches.
 The most popular bed size used in the hospitality industry is a queen, next, a king.
 Twin XL are very popular in the bed and breakfast industry since they easily convert to king.
 The least popular bed is a full/double bed, considered too narrow by many travellers (couples).
 However great for childrens rooms.